AlisAquilae/Academia/content/Terminology/Concepts/Water 1/Infiltration Excess Overland Flow.md

 >[!Important]
 >Summarising the requirements to get Horton overland flow due to an infiltration surplus are:
->- The saturated conductivity of the soil is smaller than the precipitation intensity
+>- The [[Saturated Hydraulic Conductivity]] of the soil is smaller than the precipitation intensity
->- The duration of the precipitation shower is larger than the ponding time.
+>- The duration of the precipitation shower is larger than the [[Ponding Time]].